geoffreyangus/cs106r/notes/variables/variables.md

 c_squared = a_squared + b_squared
 ```

 Variables are related, but different than the ones you may have seen in _Opreções_.
 Here, you (or the computer) will be **assigning** variables their values.
-This allows the computer to store information for use later on.
+This allows the computer to as information for use later on.

 <div class="definition-section" markdown="1">